Clicky

 Cattle slaughtered due to TB in each county of Wales

 Data for the graph above were sourced from References 1, 7 and 8.
-As before, the proportion of cattle slaughtered were taken from the TOTAL number of animals slaughtered under bovine TB control measures in Reference 1.
+The proportion of cattle slaughtered were taken from the TOTAL number of animals slaughtered under bovine TB control measures in Reference 1.
 The solid and dashed lines represent the proportion when the numbers of cattle existing were given by the Welsh government (Reference 7) and the Rural Payments Agency (Reference 8) respectively.

 Percentage of cattle slaughtered due to TB in each county of Wales when data is smoothed